2022 nominations closed on 22 April 2022.

-Nomination procedure published: expected to be in 2020
+Nominations next invited and nomination procedure published: expected to be early 2023

 The nominator (who must be a Fellow of the College in good standing) completes the nomination form and submits it with the nominee's brief CV.
-The nomination must be supported by two additional Fellows of the College.
+The nomination must be supported by two additional Fellows of the College in good standing.
 The nomination must demonstrate, among other things, that the person nominated has made a significant contribution to clinical radiology or clinical oncology in the UK.

 Criteria for Fellowship without Examination

-iv) clinical radiologists or clinical oncologists who are on the specialist register, hold substantive consultant appointments in the United Kingdom, have made a significant contribution to training in either specialty in the United Kingdom and have attained such professional status as in the opinion of Council merits such recognition; and
+Nominations can be made for clinical radiologists or clinical oncologists who are on the specialist register, hold substantive consultant appointments in the United Kingdom, have made a significant contribution to training in either specialty in the United Kingdom and have attained such professional status as in the opinion of Council merits such recognition.
+This includes those practising in relevant special interest areas.

 Method of assessment